-A day trade occurs when you buy then sell the same stock on the same day.
+A day trade occurs when you buy and sell the same stock on the same day.

 If you have completed 3 day trades within a five-day period, you will not be able to complete the 4th unless you hold the minimum equity balance in your account.
 When you are attempting to complete your 4th day trade, you will receive a “Pattern-day Trading Restriction” message that will not enable you to complete the order.
 That being said, you would be able to place the order the following day, as it would then not be considered a day trade.

 If you have the minimum $25,000 equity balance in your account, and have completed 4 or more day-trades within any five-day period, your account will be permanently flagged as PDT.
 If the closing balance of your account dips below the $25,000 on a given day, your account will be restricted to liquidation until it is topped up to reach the minimum required balance.

 The below visual explains what Pattern Day Trading could look like: